zahmedgit/dsc-simple-linear-regression-nyc-ds-033020/README.md

 <img src="images/heightfoot2.png" width="450">

 This line can then be used to describe the data and conduct further experiments using this fitted model.
-So let's move on and see how to calculate this "best-fit line" in a simple linear regression context
+So let's move on and see how to calculate this "best-fit line" in a simple linear regression context.

 ## Calculating Regression Coefficients: Slope and Intercepts